ExaVault/evapi-php-samples/README.md

 **Other problems with sample code**

-If you encounter any other issues running this sample code, you can contact ExaVault support for help at support@exavault.com.
+If you encounter any other issues running this sample code, you can contact ExaVault Support at support@exavault.com.

 ## Next Steps